 Cheese: You could substitute feta or blue cheese crumbles for the shredded parmesan.

 Fruit: You could substitute a green apple for the pear or add mandarin oranges.
+You could also add some dried apple slices for crunch and to boost the apple flavor.

 Nuts: You could substitute chopped pecans or walnuts or skip the nuts altogether for a nut-free salad.
+You could also make a batch of these easy peppered glazed pecans for a bit more kick.

 Dressing: You could use a lemon parmesan vinaigrette or a raspberry vinaigrette if you prefer.